 iTech Labs is a world leading testing and certification laboratory for Online Gaming systems, operating since 2004.
 The iTech Labs personnel are expertly trained and experienced, testing and test results are thoroughly carried out and documented, and customers receive project reports regularly.

 In order to improve throughput and provide a bigger window of operating hours for our global customer base, iTech Labs is now testing from multiple locations, across Australia, Asia and Europe.
 Our list of clients currently include some of the largest companies in the online gaming industry from around the world.

-iTech Labs consultants have tested and certified almost all types of casino games on a wide range of online gaming platforms over the past 14+ years.
+iTech Labs consultants have been testing and certifying almost all types of casino games on a wide range of online gaming platforms since 2004.
 Our Principal and Senior Consultants have combined experience of over 100 years in testing and certifying online gaming systems and games for customers worldwide.
 The iTech Labs staff have also been at the very forefront of the development of the Australian Internet Gaming Standards, which are now used by regulators worldwide.